Senior Extension Associate and Department Extension Lead, Department of Global Development

-Robin Blakely-Armitage is a Senior Extension Associate and Program Manager with the Community & Regional Development Institute (CaRDI) and a member of the Department of Global Development.
+Robin Blakely-Armitage is a Senior Extension Associate and Department Extension Lead (DEL) in the Department of Global Development.
 Her area of expertise is community development and the use of demographic data for strategic planning and informed decision-making.
-Robin serves as Managing Editor for the various CaRDI publication series, offers demographic trainings, organizes the Institute's research roundtables, seminar series and annual conferences, and is an Associate Editor of Community Development, the journal of the Community Development Society.
+Robin serves as Managing Editor for the various publication series, offers demographic trainings, organizes research roundtables, seminar series and annual conferences, and is an Associate Editor of Community Development, the journal of the Community Development Society.
 Robin is co-PI on several applied research projects which explore University-Community supports for decision-making around controversial issues, flood risk and community resiliency, climate-change based migration decisions, and others.

 Her applied research interests extend to various dimensions of community and regional development examining the programmatic and community implications of social, economic, and environmental change in New York State.
 Since 2017, in partnership with the Cornell Water Resources Institute and additional support from a Hatch-Smith Lever grant, she has been examining perceptions of flood risk and associated displacement and migration impacts in New York State, focusing in the Hudson and Mohawk Watersheds.
 Other current work includes supporting informed decision-making for New York state policy makers through university-community intermediaries, supported by a Hatch-Multi State grant, building on much of her previous work examining the role of research in local decision-making around controversial and politically polarized issues.